Homemade chicken stock is one of the easiest recipes and it makes the best ever Chicken & Wild Rice Soup!

 I use it as a base for my favorite soups (of course) but also in any recipe that calls for chicken broth!

 Chicken stock is so easy to make and it makes any dish you are creating with it exponentially better.

 What’s the difference between chicken broth and chicken stock?

 That’s the age-old question!
 Is there a difference between chicken broth and chicken stock?

 Yes, there is a difference however they can be used interchangeably in most recipes.

 The difference is that Chicken broth is generally made from more of the meaty parts of the bird, while chicken stock is made from simmering the bones for a long period of time, which results in more depth of flavor.

-Chicken stock gains it’s flavor and nutrition from a slow-simmering of the bones (12-24 hours).
+Chicken stock gains it’s flavor and nutrition from a slow-simmering of the bones (sometimes up to 24 hours).
 This can easily be done on the stove top or in your slow cooker!

 Tips to Make Your Chicken Stock Flavorful

 - If you’re short on bones, check your local grocery.
 They often sell inexpensive packs of turkey necks which are perfect for flavor.